Chapter 19, Section 2 of the House Manual explains the use of water for plant irrigation.

 - The water from the deep well (bore) is pumped up by the submersible pump for the only purpose to raise the water level of the ponds.

-- On Pump 1, there is an additional (second) outflow pipe with a tap, but it is not connected to an underground line.
-This tap can be turned on for extra water flow, so the pump can work uninterrupted.
+- On Pump 1, there is an additional (second) outflow pipe with an outlet tap, but it is not connected to an underground line.
+This outlet tap can be turned on for extra water flow, so the pump can work uninterrupted.

-- On Pump 1, there is a half-inch PVC underground pipe with a tap that connects to the outflow pipe of the pump.
-This half-inch pipe bears the words "village" next to its tap, and it is connected to the village's tap water supply system.
-This tap must remain permanently turned off.
-Only in the very rare case where all the pumps are out of work for days and some plants in the garden need drip irrigation to help them survive a long drought, this tap can be turned on to water the plants with village water for a limited time.
+- On Pump 1, there is a half-inch PVC underground pipe with an in-line tap that connects to the outflow pipe of the pump.
+This half-inch pipe bears the word "village" next to its in-line tap, and it is connected to the village's tap water supply system.
+This in-line tap must remain permanently turned off.
+Only in the very rare case where all the pumps are out of work for days, and some plants in the garden need drip irrigation to help them survive a long drought, this in-line tap can be turned on to water the plants with village water for a limited time.

 - Go to Pond South: Check out if the water level in Pond South is sufficiently high.

-- Go to Pump 1(!): Check out the main taps of the Main Lines E, C, W, and S at Pump 1: all taps must be closed.
+- Go to Pump 1(!): Check out the main in-line taps of the Main Lines E, C, W, and S at Pump 1: The in-line tap S can be open, and only one of the other three in-line taps (E, C, W) can also be open.
+This would allow the water to flow through Line S if Pump 2 is operating.

 - Go to Pump 2.
-The water inflow tap for Pump 2 should be opened for Pond South and closed for Pond West (standard operation mode).
+The two in-line taps of the water inflow pipes for Pump 2 from Pond South and Pond East are still closed.

 - Switch on Pump 2.

-- Now, water flows in the pipes of the main lines and sublines to the outflow taps.
+- Now, water flows through the pipes of the main lines and sublines to the outlet taps.

-- Go and open any of the outflow taps of the main lines/sublines, and you can start with the irrigation of plants.
+- Go and open any of the outlet taps of the main lines/sublines, so you can start with the irrigation of plants.

-- To stop irrigation just for a while at a particular outflow tap, you merely need to turn off that opened outflow tap.
+- To stop irrigation just for a while at a particular outlet tap, you merely need to turn off that open outlet tap.

 - Thereafter, switch off Pump 2 (NEVER the other way round: switching off the pump and then turning off taps).

-- Be aware that one of the two outflow taps of the deep well pipe must ALWAYS be turned on, meaning water can potentially flow through that tap.
-NEVER TURN OFF BOTH OUTFLOW TAPS!
-If this happens and the submersible pump will be switched on, extreme damage can be the result.
-One damage can be the overheating of the submersible pump followed by the burning and melting of its internal wiring.
-Thus, the PVC pipes together with the submersible pump have to be removed by pulling up step by step, and the pump replaced by a new one.
+- Be aware that one of the two in-line taps of the outflow pipes from the deep well pipe must ALWAYS be kept open, meaning water can potentially flow through that in-line tap.
+NEVER CLOSE BOTH IN-LINE TAPS!
+If it happens that both in-line taps are closed while the submersible pump is switched on, extreme damage can be the result.
+Such damage can be the overheating of the submersible pump, followed by the burning and melting of its internal wiring.
+Thus, the PVC pipes together with the submersible pump have to be removed by pulling up step by step, and the pump replaced with a new one.
 Costs will be around 50,000 Baht.
-Even more severe damage can occur when the PVC pipe, which leads down to the submersible pump, bursts from water pressure.
+Even more severe damage can occur when the PVC pipe that leads down to the submersible pump bursts from water pressure.
 Then it might be impossible to remove the pipes from the borehole, and a new bore next to the existing one must be drilled.
 Costs may reach 400,000 Baht.

-- Check if the outflow tap of the deep well pipe towards Pond South is turned on.
+- Check if the in-line tap of the deep well pipe towards Pond South is open.

-- If it is turned off, turn it on and then turn off the outflow tap of the pipe towards Pond East.
+- If it is closed, open it and then close the in-line tap of the outflow pipe towards Pond East.

 - Thereafter, switch on the submersible pump, and, after a few seconds' delay, water from the deep well will flow into Pond South.

-- When this pond has reached the higher water level wanted, switch off the submersible pump, but DON'T TURN OFF THE OUTFLOW TAP.
+- When this pond has reached the higher water level wanted, switch off the submersible pump, but DON'T TURN OFF THE IN-LINE TAP OF THE OUTFLOW PIPE.